Cetis/hear/HEAR_1.0_Requirements.md

 ### R16: Support the usage of assessment data from the institution's official Student Record System

-The HEAR document is generated from data within the University‚Äôs central Student Record System, in which format it is regulated by the University.
+The HEAR document is generated from data within the University's central Student Record System, in which format it is regulated by the University.